 Data Gateway Interface (DGI) is a USB interface for transporting raw and timestamped data between on-board debuggers and host computer-based visualization tools.
 MPLAB Data Visualizer is used on the host computer to display debug GPIO data.
-It is available as a plug-in for MPLAB® X IDE or a stand-alone application that can be used in parallel with Atmel Studio/Microchip MPLAB® X IDE.
+It is available as a plug-in for MPLAB® X IDE or a stand-alone application that can be used in parallel with MPLAB® X IDE or Atmel Studio 7.

-Although DGI encompasses several physical data interfaces, the ATtiny1627 Curiosity Nano implementation includes logic analyzer channels:
+Although DGI encompasses several physical data interfaces, the AVR128DA48 Curiosity Nano implementation includes logic analyzer channels: